 Voilà!
 Our new 12-volt outlet is ready to serve us in whatever capacity we choose.

-To briefly recap this project, we chose the proper type outlet and an existing electrical circuit that could be safely tapped to provide necessary power.
-We assembled the tools and connectors necessary to make all connections safely and verified voltage and polarity of the donor wires.
-We physically installed the new outlet and made all connections, and verified them before final reassembly.
+Let’s briefly recap this project.
+We chose the proper type outlet and an existing electrical circuit that could be safely tapped to provide necessary power.
+Then, we assembled the tools and connectors necessary to make all connections safely.
+We verified voltage and polarity of the donor wires.
+Finally, we physically installed the new outlet and made all connections, and verified them before final reassembly.

 For our next 12-volt project we’ll use the principles and information from “12-Volt Circuits 101” to tackle a different electrical upgrade.
 In this new endeavor, we’ll add a completely new circuit with high current draw using a very special outlet.
 This time, we’ll provide power directly from the electrical distribution panel.
 I’ll call this new episode, “Grand-Theft Electrons.”
 Stay tuned!